gcallah/BookReviews/fuller.md

 But to embark upon "ill-considered projects for transforming the human race" would seem to me to be the very paradigm of being "not conservative."

+Fuller writes, of MO's concept of civil association:

+"The civil association requires someone to occupy an office of authority that is acknowledged as the source of authoritative pronouncements... the occupant of an office like this is not privileged with special insight or knowledge..."
+106

+This is MO's and Fuller's answer to the rather fatuous libertarian argument that claims that any justification for the existence of government relies on the idea that government officials are infallible, or at least much better than the rest of us, when it comes to making practical decisions about social matters.
+The justification for having an umpire in a baseball game is not that the umpire understands baseball better than the players, or that he is infallible or even better than the players at determining what is a ball and what is a strike, but merely that it is desirable to have someone whose pronouncements on the matter are authoritative and final.
+Both the pitcher and the batter may, in general, be better judges of what is a ball and what is a strike than the umpire.
+But clearly, given that they are not disinterested parties about the distinction, they will often disagree.
+And then there must be someone possessed of an office with the authority to decide "ball or strike," or the game cannot proceed.
+(Oakeshott notes that the laws of civil association "are not the rules of a game," but that does not mean they do not bear many similarities to the rules of a game.)

+Furthermore, there must be a way to decide where the strike zone is, is there such a thing as an "infield fly rule," and when does it apply?
+Such decisions quite obviously cannot occur without an entity authorized to make them.

+Speaking of the world of practice, Fuller writes "So far, no 'what is' has ever ended challenges from further thoughts of what ought to be" 141.
+Well, that is true, it seems off from MO's main point, which is that such a happening would dissolve the practical mode, since it's primary presupposition is that the existing world is in some sense unsatisfactory, and requires practical action to render it more satisfactory.
+(On this point, MO is remarkably like Ludwig von Mises, who noted that action requires "felt unease.") so long as there is a world of practice, it is not merely that "not yet" have we ever found our current situation completely satisfactory, but with certainty we never will.
+And Fuller follows up his statement with a quote from MO that makes exactly this point.

+"So long as the future is an essential element in practical appraisal, coherence has to elude us" 162

+Here, the "so long as" is again puzzling: it is not as if the future could cease to be an essential element in practical appraisal.
+Appraisal without an eye to the future is not something that might crop in future practical activity: instead, it would mean we had left the world of practice behind.

+An unfortunate aspect of these essays is that many of them are intended as introductions to the thought of Oakeshott, and thus there is a high degree of repetitiveness in them.
+For instance, the story of the Chinese wheelwright skeptical of book learning is told no fewer than three times.
+To repeat the story in essays published years apart in different outlets is understandable, but a little judicious editing might have relieved some of the repetition once these essays were collected together.